BitByte-TPC/first-bit/README.md

  <img align="center" width="800" src="https://media.giphy.com/media/v2sXSvENqFtUhwWK8P/giphy.gif" alt="github username" />

- - write your own bio describing yourself briefly, the deafult bio is just given as a reference.
+ - write your bio describing yourself briefly, the deafult bio is just given as a reference (don't use it).

+Now, hop on to [Commit your changes](#commit-your-changes) section to create a new version of this repository out of the changes made by you (isn't that amazing :heart_eyes:) and then make those changes live.

+---

 ## Commit your changes